hlandau/ncdocs/domain-names.md

     information can be obtained by WHOIS information provided by the "info" item type, or via the standard e. mail address of hostmaster@, which should always be supported anyway.

-  - "fingerprint": This was used to express a certificate fingerprint for a service provided at a domain.
-It is deprecated in favour of the "tls" item type.

   - "spf": Attempts to transition to the use of a special SPF DNS resource record type for the purposes of publishing SPF information have mostly